conan-io/docs/installation.rst

 Conan can be installed in many Operating Systems.
 It has been extensively used and tested in Windows, Linux (different distros), OSX, and is also actively used in FreeBSD and Solaris SunOS.
 There are also several additional operating systems on which it has been reported to work.

-There are three ways to install Conan:
+There are different ways to install Conan:

 1. The preferred and **strongly recommended way to install Conan** is from PyPI, the Python Package Index, using the ``pip`` command.
-2. There are other available installers for different systems, which might come with a bundled python interpreter, so that you don't have to install python first.
-Note that some of **these installers might have some limitations**, especially those created with pyinstaller
-   (such as Windows exe & Linux deb).
+2. Use a system installer, or create your own self contained Conan executable, to not require Python in your system.
 3. Running Conan from sources.

 Install with pip (recommended)